Muna-Yusuf/alx-pre_course/README.md

 My first readme
-this update took from me hours :)
+this update took from me hours.